 - Il Genio Fiorentino – translated as The Florentine Genius – is a festival that celebrates everything that’s great about Florence including food, music, art and entertainment.
 While it’s not specifically for kids, it’s so diverse that there’s literally something for everyone!

 What could be better than jetting off with some like-minded friends and family members to enjoy all that fine food, wine and culture together?
 Beats us.Once you’ve assembled your cast of friends, start browsing our collection of characterful Tuscan villas, many of which come equipped with amazing amenities including tennis courts, hot tubs and swimming pools.

-Sharing a stylish home-from-home with friends and family will help keep cost down, so you and your travel companions will have lots of cash left to splash, whether you want to flash the plastic in Tuscany’s chic outlets, open-air markets and boutiques, or stock up on quality outdoor kit for memorable hiking or cycling excursions.
+Sharing a stylish home-from-home with friends and family will help keep cost down, so you and your travel companions will have lots of cash left to splash, whether you want to flash the plastic in Tuscany’s open-air markets, or stock up on quality outdoor kit for memorable hiking or cycling excursions.
 And should you be stuck for ideas on how to spend your days in Tuscany, never fear.
 We’ve got a few stellar suggestions up our sleeve.